pivotal-cf/kiln/README.md

 ##### `--metadata-only`

-Output the generated metadata to stdout.
-Cannot be used with `--output-file`.
+The `--metadata-only` flag outputs the generated metadata to stdout.
+This flag cannot be used with `--output-file`.

 ##### `--migrations-directory`

 If your tile has JavaScript migrations, then you will need to include the `--migrations-directory` flag.
 This flag can be specified multiple times if you have organized your migrations into subdirectories for development convenience.

+##### `--no-confirm`

+The `no-confirm` flag will delete extra releases in releases directory without prompting.
+This flag defaults to `true`

 ##### `--output-file`